Quality of Life Indicators 2019

 Indicators are published nationally and by Autonomous Community.
 For some indicators, information is provided on the EU-27 and EU-28.
 There are no problems of regional or international comparability, since the data are comparable with the countries of the European Union that follow the guidelines of Eurostat in the preparation of the information sources used.

-The 2018 publication includes a temporal evolution (2004-2017) of non-monetary indicators based on the Living Conditions Survey that allows for temporal comparability.
-The number of comparable elements CC1 of the time series of non-monetary data from the Living Conditions Survey is 14 elements.
+The 2019 publication includes a temporal evolution (2004-2018) of non-monetary indicators based on the Living Conditions Survey that allows for temporal comparability.
+The number of comparable elements in the time series of non-monetary data from the Living Conditions Survey is CC2 = 14 elements.

-For monetary data based on the Living Conditions Survey (income, at-risk-of-poverty rate, etc.), two homogeneous but not comparable series have been built: the 2004-2012 series with a CC1 value of 9 comparable elements and the 2008-2017 series with a CC1 value of 10 comparable elements.
+For monetary data based on the Living Conditions Survey (income, at-risk-of-poverty rate, etc.), two homogeneous but not comparable series have been built: the 2004-2012 series with a CC2= 9 comparable elements and the 2008-2018 series with a CC2= 11 comparable elements.

-For indicators based on the Economically Active Population Survey, a time series is included (2005-2017) with a CC1 value of 13 comparable elements.
+For indicators based on the Economically Active Population Survey, a time series is included (2005-2018) with a CC2= 14 comparable elements.

-Also included are indicators of the weighted average with population of the annual average concentration of PM10 pollutant particles with a time series 2004-2016, with a CC1 value of 13 comparable elements.
+Also included are indicators of the weighted average with population of the annual average concentration of PM10 pollutant particles with a time series 2004-2018, with a CC2= 15 comparable elements.
 This information comes from the Ministry of Agriculture, Food and Environment.
-For PM2.5 pollutant particles, a time series (2004-2016) of weighted average with the population of the annual average concentration is provided, with a CC1 value of 13 comparable elements.
+For PM2.5 pollutant particles, a time series (2004-2018) of weighted average with the population of the annual average concentration is provided, with a CC2= 15 comparable elements.